 - Are you trying to keep children in your care?

-- Are you asking to be relieved of all parental responsibility so that the child can be adopted?
+- Are you asking to be relieved of all parental duties so that the child can be adopted?

 - Are you trying to make sure that your children, who are in the DCFS system, get the best care and services they can?

-- Do you think the court's involvement is helping you or a family member seek help for a problem in your family, such as addiction?
+- Do you think the court's involvement is helping you or a family member?
+This could be help for a problem in your family, such as addiction?

 - Are you trying to get more visitation or other rights to contact your child that have been denied to you?